-Costs associated with caring for TD were included in the model (Appendix Table H1).
+Costs associated with caring for TD were included in the model (Appendix Tables H1-H3).
 Specifically, medication costs and primary care/specialist visits to manage TD were considered.
 Annual drug acquisition costs for valbenazine (80mg per day) and deutetrabenazine (36mg per day) were used in the model.
 Since both drugs were only recently approved by the FDA, information on their net sales volume and revenue was not available.
-For deutetrabenzine, we applied the industry-wide average discount rate of 27% for branded drugs81 to the wholesale acquisition cost (WAC) of the 12 mg tablets to arrive at an annual net price of approximately \$64,000.
-The manufacturer reported an expected annual list price for the 80mg capsule of valbenazine of \$75,960, to which we applied a discount of 27% to derive an annual net price at approximately \$55,500.
+We applied the industry-wide average discount rate of 27% for branded drugs26 to the wholesale acquisition cost (WAC) of the deutetrabenazine 9mg tablets to arrive at an annual net price of approximately \$65,800 and to the valbenazine 80mg capsules to arrive at an annual net price at approximately \$55,300.

 Patients with moderate to severe TD were assumed to require additional neurologist and primary care visit costs.
 Specifically, having moderate to severe TD was assumed to necessitate two additional primary care and two additional neurologist visits per year.
-Costs for these visits were derived from the 2017 Medicare Physician Final Fee Schedule (approximately \$365) (Appendix Table H3).82 There were no additional costs associated with death.
+Costs for these visits were derived from the 2017 Medicare Physician Final Fee Schedule (approximately \$365) (Appendix Table H3).94 There were no additional costs associated with death.